U.S. probes whether Benghazi attackers had inside help

 The State Department has said Blue Mountain Group, a private security company based in Carmarthen, Wales, had a contract related to vetting and hiring local residents to perform security tasks at the Benghazi consulate.

-A government contracting database shows the department signed a contract of this nature last May for $387,000 (238,624 pounds), with options raising the value to $783,000.
+A government contracting database shows the department signed a contract of this nature last May for $387,000, with options raising the value to $783,000.
 The database entry, which does not name Blue Mountain Group, describes the work the contractor was supposed to do as "Local Guard Program - Benghazi."

 Blue Mountain Group's Internet homepage describes it as a security company whose personnel had "many years" service in British special forces, including the Britain's two most elite commando units, the Special Air Service and Special Boat Service.